gerilanglois/LLxDocs/sites/bms-noms-portal/duplicate-check.md

 <!-- SUBTITLE: A quick summary of Duplicate Check -->

 # BMS Noms Portal Duplicate Check Integration with CRM
 When a service provider is add via the SP Add functionality on the site the contract for the process they are being added to is marked with an internal status of PendingDuplicateCheck.
+From there, this following process is utilized:

 1. **CRM:** Workflow initiates WCF Pull Request (scheduled hourly)